 Facelift

 A facelift may be all you need.
-But for many people, facelifts are performed in conjunction with other procedures, such as blepharoplasty (eyelid surgery), laser resurfacing, fat grafting, or Botox® injections.
-Dr. Fante will listen to your wishes and advise you as to how you can best arrive at the look you want.
+However, for many people, facelifts are performed in conjunction with other procedures, such as blepharoplasty (eyelid surgery), laser resurfacing, fat grafting, or Botox® injections.
+At Fante Eye & Face Centre, where we have served patients in Colorado for over 20 years, our doctors will listen to your wishes and advise you on how you can best arrive at the look you want.
 A facelift can take about 10 years off your apparent age.

 What is a Facelift?